Perfect Stranger (film): Critical response

-The twist ending, with Rowena being revealed to have been the killer all along, was singled out for excessive criticism for breaking the movie's internal logic.
-Mike McGranaghan of The Aisle Seat panned the film, especially being critical of the illogical twist ending, writing, "Making Rowena the killer is nothing more than a cheap shot, a pathetic attempt to pull the rug out from under the audience."
-Brendan Willis of Exclaim! was particularly critical of the twist ending, writing, "In the last five minutes the truth behind the entire story is revealed and there is no logical build-up to the conclusion.
+Brendan Willis of Exclaim! was critical of the twist ending, writing, "In the last five minutes the truth behind the entire story is revealed and there is no logical build-up to the conclusion.
 There is no Agatha Christie/Sherlock Holmes "did you notice the clues to the killer’s true identity?" moment, this ending just comes right out of left field and hits you over the head with the stupid stick."
-W. Andrew Powell, writing for TheGATE.ca, panned the film for cheating the audience out of a satisfying ending, writing, "Legendary movies are made by their endings.
+W. Andrew Powell of TheGATE.ca wrote, "Legendary movies are made by their endings.
 Even the stalest film on the planet can turn itself around, at least to some extent, with a snappy ending that either flips you on your ass, or explains the films events in a way that makes perfect, startling sense.
 Perfect Stranger certainly has a snappy ending, but only after plodding along for almost an hour and a half before turning the audience on its ass with a surprise ending that feels like we’ve somehow been cheated out of a fulfilling resolution.
 Give me a surprise ending any day, but don’t cheat me with an ending that doesn’t make any sense."
-Nathan Zoebl of nathanzoebl highlighted the lack of logic in the twist ending as well, writing, "Perfect Stranger really has one of the worst twist endings of recent memory because it makes no sense and defies all logic.
-If the ending were right why would someone wait years upon years to plan a murder to hide something that seems inconsequential?
-Why does someone think their friend is a killer because their computer memory recalled that they visited a company website despite the fact that this person is a journalist and going undercover at this same company?"